nikku/camunda-modeler-plugins-talk-2019/README.md

 ### Expected Results

 * The above steps completed successfully
-* The `camunda-modeler-workshop/camunda-modeler-plugin-custom` directory contains sources of your modeler plug-in.
+* The `camunda-modeler-workshop/camunda-modeler-plugin-custom` directory contains your modeler plug-in.

 ## Step 4: Link your Plug-in with the Camunda Modeler